fealty/Xenos/Specifications/Xenos.md

 ### Physical Structure

-The layout of source files and dependencies in projects on the native file system forms the physical structure of Xenos programs.
+The physical structure of Xenos programs consists of four parts: source files, modules, namespaces, and libraries.
+Each of these aspects depends upon the arrangement of files or directories on the native file system.

 #### Source Files